Is Ethena Safe?

 Ethena is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

-Moderate risk — novel at scale with real stress-test scars from October 2025.
-The reserve fund is structurally undersized, and governance incentives point toward keeping it that way.
+Moderate risk — novel at scale with real stress-test scars from October 2025 depeg.
+The reserve fund coverage ratio improved as supply contracted, but governance incentives point toward keeping it undersized as the fee switch moves to a live vote.

 A synthetic dollar protocol that earns yield by holding staked crypto and betting against it with short futures positions across five centralized exchanges.
-It manages $6.1B in deposits and raised $156M in funding.
-Its $62M reserve fund covers less than 1% of the circulating USDe supply — and under the protocol's own stress test, depletes in 33 days during a moderately bearish market.
-The pending ENA fee switch creates a governance conflict where token holders who receive diverted revenue also vote on how much insurance to keep.
-Its C- grade reflects the fragile dependency on positive funding rates, undersized insurance, and exchange concentration risk at massive scale.
+It manages ~$4.4B in circulating USDe and raised $156M in funding.
+Its $62M reserve fund covers roughly 1.4% of the USDe supply — and under the protocol's own V1 stress test, depletes in ~52 days during a moderately bearish market.
+The ENA fee switch remains pending a Q2 2026 governance vote, creating a conflict where token holders who receive diverted revenue also vote on how much insurance to keep.
+Its C grade reflects the fragile dependency on positive funding rates, undersized insurance, and exchange concentration risk at scale.

 TVL